• Home

 • Blogs

 Exposed fiberglass insulation can pose several health risks if left uncovered.
 When disturbed, fiberglass particles can become airborne, leading to irritation of the skin, eyes, and respiratory system.
 Contact with exposed fiberglass insulation may result in itching, rashes, and discomfort on the skin.
 If fibers come into contact with the eyes, they can cause redness and irritation.
 Inhalation of these small fibers can trigger coughing, throat irritation, and in some cases, breathing difficulties, especially in poorly ventilated spaces.
-Prolonged exposure to fiberglass particles in the air, especially in confined areas, may increase the risk of respiratory issues.
+Prolonged exposure to fiberglass particles in the air, particularly in confined areas, may increase the risk of respiratory issues.
+Exposed fiberglass insulation is safe if undisturbed, but covering it prevents irritation, air contamination, and health risks.
 It is important to take precautions to avoid long-term exposure to fiberglass fibers.

 Table of Contents